TahmidA139/ORCA/src/analysis_lib/README.md

 **Functions that need to be in this file:**
 - **find_repeated_orfs** — you have this! you do need to add list of ORF dicts instead of raw sequences tho
 - **calculate_orf_stats** — Loops over every ORF and computes per-ORF statistics (GC content, protein length, codon usage).
-Calls the helper functions below to do the actual math (helpers keep functions less than 40 lines lol)
+Calls the helper functions below to do the actual math (helpers keep functions less than 40 lines)
 - **extract_sequence** — pulls the actual nucleotide sequence of each ORF out of the full DNA string.
 Needs to handle both forward and reverse strand ORFs separately
 - **gc_content** — calculates what percentage of a sequence is G or C bases.
 Called by calculate_orf_stats for each ORF
 - **protein_length** — determines how many amino acids the ORF produces.